Idaho Starbucks joins union movement - East Idaho News

 Published at

-TWIN FALLS (KIVI) — An Idaho Starbucks located out of Twin Falls is joining the union movement that has been taking the company by storm.
+TWIN FALLS (KIVI TV) — An Idaho Starbucks located in Twin Falls is joining the union movement that has been taking the company by storm.

-Workers at the Starbucks Cafe at 1951 Bridgeview Boulevard announced their intention to form a union, according to a news release sent by Starbucks Workers United on Saturday.
+Workers at the Starbucks Cafe at 1951 Bridgeview Blvd announced their intention to form a union, according to a press release sent by Starbucks Workers United on Saturday.

 Bridgeview Blvd partners in Twin Falls, Idaho are announcing their intention to unionize! pic.twitter.com/77ABNb0nNJ